Co-Author(s): Kerry Dolan

 For many organizations, response time-sensitive workloads such as e-commerce, SaaS, and OLTP are critical revenue drivers.
 The faster these processes can be executed, the greater the impact to the business.
 More transactions per minute lead to higher revenue and greater customer satisfaction.

-ESG validated that the IBM 9150 end-to-end NVMe solution with IBM b-type storage networking delivered 24% more Oracle OLTP transactions per minute and 27% more new orders per minute.
+ESG validated that the IBM FlashSystem 9200 end-to-end NVMe solution with IBM b-type storage networking delivered 24% more Oracle OLTP transactions per minute and 27% more new orders per minute compared with 16G technology.